dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.md

 POST /:account/registrar/domains/:domain/whois_privacy/renewals
 ```

-> [!WARNING]
-> **The deprecation period for this endpoint began on 01 May 2023.**
+> [!WARNING] Deprecated since 01 May 2023
->
-> You no longer need to renew the WHOIS privacy service.
+> This endpoint has been deprecated.
+You no longer need to renew the WHOIS privacy service.
 It will stay enabled unless you disable it.

 ### Parameters